 When To Use Gua Sha In Your Skincare Routine

 Simply being aware of a trend or routine doesn’t actually mean you know when to use it.
 For instance, you know that you should use a retinoid if you’re going for an anti-aging routine.
-But, you’d be very disappointed (and maybe even peeling) if you used it during the day—because that’s a product you’re supposed to only use at night.
+But you’d be very disappointed (and maybe even peeling) if you used it during the day—because that’s a product you’re supposed to only use at night.

 What Is Gua Sha?

 Gua sha (pronounced gwa-shah) is a traditional Chinese facial massage that uses a smooth-edged facial tool (kind of looks like a heart, tbh) to apply gentle pressure throughout your entire face.
 In Traditional Chinese Medicine, experts used a gua sha tool to help with blood circulation and relieve congestion.
-Fun fact: gua sha literally means to “scrape away illness.”
+Fun fact: Gua sha literally means to “scrape away illness.”
 While that was its intended use, people also claim that it works wonders on your skin.
-In fact, to date, it’s one of the most popular beauty tools we’ve had.
+In fact, to date, it’s one of the most popular beauty tools we have.
+In addition to the myriad skincare benefits I mentioned previously, the side effects of gua sha expand to reducing fine lines.
+I’m all behind practicing this Chinese medicine therapy several times a week.

-In addition to the myriad skin-care benefits I mentioned previously, the side effects of gua sha expand to reducing fine lines.
-I’m all behind practicing this Chinese medicine several times a week.
-Moreover, gua sha tools can be made of a lot of different materials, like rose quartz or jade.
+It’s worth noting that gua sha tools can be made of a lot of different materials, like rose quartz or jade.
 And there isn’t one that’s better than the other.
 As with all other things skincare, it really just depends on what feels good on your skin type.
 In my case, I have acne-prone, sensitive skin, so I chose a jade gua sha tool because it feels refreshing as soon as I touch it to my face and neck.

 Importantly, a gua sha tool is different from face rollers (whether that’s jade or ice) because of their intended use.
 A jade roller, for example, promotes lymphatic drainage.
 A gua sha is meant to release fibrous tissue, like the inner layer of the skin, and is known for improving circulation.